vbocan/IPFLang/article/IPFLang_CSI_Article.md

 ### 7.4 Threats to Validity

 **Internal Validity.** The test suite validates correctness of the implementation but may not cover all edge cases.
-The 266 tests focus on feature coverage rather than exhaustive input space exploration.
+The 260 tests focus on feature coverage rather than exhaustive input space exploration.
 The validation against official fee schedules covers representative scenarios but not all possible input combinations.

-**External Validity.** The 118 production jurisdiction files in `jurisdictions/` covering PCT national/regional phase entry for major patent offices were validated by a domain expert (Robert Fichter, Ph.D.) against official PCT fee schedules.
+**External Validity.** The 118 production jurisdiction files covering PCT national/regional phase entry for major patent offices were validated by a domain expert against official PCT fee schedules.
 The validation confirmed dollar-accurate calculations across all supported jurisdictions.
 The test suite includes synthetic fee schedule models for USPTO and EPO that demonstrate the language's expressiveness for complex fee structures, though these use representative values rather than tracking current official schedules which are updated annually.

 **Construct Validity.** Performance measurements reflect test execution time, not isolated component performance.
 Claims about syntax readability for domain experts are based on established DSL design principles [16, 23] rather than empirical user studies.
 The keyword-based syntax (EQ, GT, AND) was designed to improve readability compared to symbolic operators, and the explicit block delimiters (ENDCOMPUTE, ENDDEFINE) were chosen to reduce syntax errors, but **these design hypotheses have not been validated through controlled experiments with practitioners**.
 This limitation should be considered when evaluating claims about the language's accessibility.